Shu (kingdom): Sanxingdui culture

-Before 316 BCE the Sichuan Basin was isolated from what was then, Bronze Age civilization that was centered in the Yellow River basin to the northeast.
-The discovery of Sanxingdui in 1987 was a major surprise since it indicated a major culture in Neolithic China that was previously unknown.
+Before 316 BCE, the Sichuan Basin was isolated from what was then a Bronze Age civilization that was centered in the Yellow River basin to the northeast.
+The discovery of Sanxingdui in 1987 was a major surprise since it indicated a major symbolic culture in Neolithic China that was previously unknown.
 Circa 2050–1250 BCE the site of Sanxingdui 40 km north of Chengdu appears to have been the center of a fairly extensive kingdom.
 Objects found in two treasure pits are in a style distinct from objects found from further north.
 This culture is suggested by many archaeologists to be that of the Shu kingdom.

-State of Shu (10th century BC-316 BC)
+Kingdom of Shu (10th century BCE – 316 BCE)

-There are very few mentions of Shu in the early Chinese historical records until the 4th century BCE.
-Although there are possible references to a "Shu" in Shang Dynasty oracle bones inscriptions that indicate contact between Shu and Shang, it is not clear if the Shu mentioned refer to the kingdom in Sichuan or other different polities elsewhere.
-Shu was first mentioned in Shujing as one of the allies of King Wu of Zhou who helped defeated the Shang in 1046 BCE at the Battle of Muye.
+There are very few mentions of Shu in early Chinese historical records until the 4th century BCE.
+Although there are possible references to a "Shu" in Shang dynasty oracle bones inscriptions that indicate contact between Shu and Shang, it is not clear if the Shu mentioned refer to the kingdom in Sichuan or other different polities elsewhere.
+Shu was first mentioned in Shujing as one of the allies of King Wu of Zhou who helped defeat the Shang in 1046 BCE at the Battle of Muye.
 However, shortly after Zhou's conquest, it was mentioned in Yizhoushu that a subordinate of King Wu led an expedition against Shu.
 After the battle of Muye, northern influences on Shu seem to have increased and then decreased while the Shu remained culturally distinct; archaeology suggests contacts with Shu in the late Shang and early Zhou period, but little evidence of influence from later Zhou.
 The expulsion of the Zhou from the Wei River valley in 771 BCE probably increased Shu's isolation.